Frequently Asked Questions

 - Spring June 30th

-- Summer Terms The same day of the following month that the session ends (Ex.
-Summer II, 2005 ended August 13, 2005, the deadline to complete requirements would have been September 13, 2005).
+- Summer Terms: The same day of the following month that the session ends.

 This includes having transcripts received, grades changed and substitutions processed.
 All course enrollments and attendance obligations must have been completed on or before the degree conferral date.
 See the University Registrar website.

 A student who has completed at least 60 credit hours at Virginia Tech may be graduated with distinction under the following conditions:

 - Cumulative GPA of 3.8 or greater – Summa Cum Laude

 - Cumulative GPA of 3.6-3.7999 – Magna Cum Laude

 - Cumulative GPA of 3.4-3.5999 – Cum Laude